-Nebuchadnezzar had his kingdom returned back after he finally repented and turned to God.
-The whole point was not to strip him of this for the sake of it, after all God had to unfortunately use this Babylonian empire for His people’s captivity – it was about the king’s hearts and attitude towards God.
+Nebuchadnezzar had his kingdom returned after he finally repented and turned to God.
+The whole point was not to strip him of this for the sake of it; after all God had to, unfortunately, use this Babylonian empire for His people’s captivity.
+It was about the king’s hearts and attitude towards God.

 “At the same time my reason returned unto me; and for the glory of my kingdom, mine honour and brightness returned unto me; and my counsellors and my lords sought unto me; and I was established in my kingdom, and excellent majesty was added unto me.” – Daniel 4:36

 This wasn’t the case with Belshazzar.
 Not only did he die, but this was the point when the Babylonian kingdom finally fell to another, the Medo Persian empire, which as we’ll discover in the next part, was prophesied by God.